noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

 ### Request Context

 - what is being authenticated and authorized by IAM
-- principal: subject that sends the request and the policies associated with that principal
+- principal: a subject that can make a request for an action/operation on an AWS resource
   - aws accounts: delegate authority to the account; the permission policies can be scoped to specific account identities
-  - iam users:
+  - iam users
-  - federated users:
+  - federated users
-  - iam roles:
+  - iam roles
-  - aws services:
+  - aws services
 - actions: verb; What the principal is attempting to do
   - via console its known as an ACTION
   - via cli/sdk its known as an OPERATION